 - Slice with a serrated knife; freeze any unused bagels; then defrost as needed.

 I noticed that using 1 1/2 teaspoons of sugar actually made the bagels pretty shiny, alone, without the use of egg wash, but I wanted to use it to help brown the dough.
-And with egg wash you'll find it browns very easily on the outside while in the toaster, but the inside browns slower.
-I'd give it a try without the eggwash.
+Using egg wash, you'll find it browns very easily on the outside while in the toaster, but the inside browns slower.
+I'd give it a try without the egg wash in the future.